Herrius/Herrius/README.md

 ### 🥇 Achievements
 ---

-* 👨‍🎓 Degree of bachelor in System Enginers 2021
+* 👨‍🎓 Degree of bachelor in System Enginers in December 2021.
-* 👨‍🎓 I get the certified Azure Ai Fundaments
+* 👨‍🎓 I get the certified Azure Ai Fundaments in November 2021.
 * 🤝 Hult Prize participant with smart trash containers in February 2020.
-* 🤝 Engineering fair UC participant with the project of air purifier in October 2019
+* 🤝 Engineering fair UC participant with the project of air purifier in October 2019 .

 ### 🛠️ Skills
 ---